Common Problems with H-1B Cap Petitions

 Job Description

-When you talk about the open position and the associated responsibilities, are you being perfectly clear?
-The adjudicator needs to understand what the candidate is going to do on a regular basis so he or she can fit that person into one of the occupational categories specific to the H-1B visa.
+Are you clear when you discuss the open position and its associated responsibilities?
+The adjudicator needs to understand what the candidate will do regularly so he or she can classify that person as an occupational category specific to the H-1B visa.

 Education

-Sometimes an employee’s degree is not clearly related to the job description.
-However, for a petition to be accepted, the employee’s field of study must correlate to the offered position.
-If these two things don’t clearly match, provide your attorney with a reasonable explanation of why a degree in this particular field is needed for the seemingly unrelated job.
+Sometimes, an employee’s degree is not clearly related to the job description.
+However, to accept a petition, the employee’s field of study must correlate to the offered position.
+If these two things don’t match, explain to your attorney why a degree in this field is needed for the seemingly unrelated job.
 Otherwise, the adjudication of the petition may face avoidable delays.

 Prevailing Wage

-The Prevailing Wage is determined by the location of the worksite, the nature of the work, and the position itself – as they relate to other salaries for employees with the same defining characteristics.
-Make sure you do your due diligence beforehand to understand the Department of Labor’s standards for the local market before establishing the rate of pay for the position.
+The location of the worksite determines the Prevailing Wage, the nature of the work, and the position itself – as they relate to other salaries for employees with the same defining characteristics.
+Make sure you do your due diligence beforehand to understand the Department of Labor’s standards for the local market before establishing the pay rate for the position.

 Requests for Evidence (RFEs)